LaganYT/LTunes-Flutter/README.md

 ### Search and Library
 - Show artists in search results.
-- Import playlists from XLSX files.
+- Move the import songs button to the bottom right as a floating button, only visible on the download tab
+- Move the create playlist button to the bottom right as a floating button, only visible on the playlist tab

 ### Lyrics and Visuals
 - Lyrics support (save lyrics when downloading songs).

 ### Settings
-- Add an option to disable UI animations (default: enabled).
+- Add an option to disable UI animations (default: animations enabled).
 - Add an option for no theme and just have it be a light/dark compared to the current theme
+- Allow selecting which tabs show in the library, downloads tab is always there, all are shown by default

 ### Bug fixes
 - Fix issue where playback cannot be resumed from notification (audio service) after an audio interruption like playing a video (play button disabled).
 - On android it takes forever to load an offline song, fix that
 - on android it plays one or two songs offline then stps
 - Apparently bluetooth doesn't work with music (android)

 Version - 1.3.0